t-prinz/HelloServlet/README-Jenkins-OpenShift-Example.md

 * Provide an ID
 * Select the "Disable TLS Verify" option

+## Create the Jenkinsfile

+* Review the Jenkins file at https://github.com/t-prinz/HelloServlet.git
+* Either clone this repository or copy this Jenkinsfile into your own repository
+* Update the Jenkinsfile to include the name of your cluster (as defined above)

+`openshift.withCluster('YOUR_CLUSTER_NAME') {`

+* Update the Jenkinsfile to include the name of your default project (as found above)

+`openshift.withProject('YOUR_DEFAULT_PROJECT_NAME') {`

+* Commit and push the changes to the Jenkinsfile

 ## Define a new Multibranch Pipeline

 * Login to Jenkins in your browser
 * From the Dashboard, select "New Item"
 * Enter a name, select "Multibranch Pipeline," and then "Okay"
 * In the Branch Sources section, select "Add source" -> GitHub
-* For the Repository HTTPS URL enter https://github.com/t-prinz/HelloServlet.git
+* For the Repository HTTPS URL enter the name of the repository that has your Jenkinsfile
 * Click on Validate
 * Click on Save